How to write a word chain

 How do word chains work?

 In a word chain activity the teacher has a list of words that entail only one change from one word to the next.
 This could be adding a sound, deleting a sound or swapping a sound.
-The teacher needs to make letter cards of use letters (make sure that digraphs come stuck together).
-He/she will ask the pupil to build a word and then to read it, e.g. build the word ‘dog’.
+The teacher needs to make letter cards of taught letters (make sure that digraphs come stuck together).
+He/she will ask the pupil to build a word and then to read it, e.g. “build the word ‘dog'”.
 Then the teacher will instruct the pupil to change the word from ‘dog’ to ‘log’.
 The teacher moves his/her finger under the word and says the new word.
 The pupil identifies where the change in the word has occurred and adds/deletes/replaces a letter.
 The pupil now blends and reads the new word.
-This activity can be done with all age-groups.
+This activity can be done with all age groups.
 What we are teaching children is that the letters they see match the sounds they hear.
-With time the pupil can do this faster, skipping the blending and reading word steps.
+With time the pupil can do this faster, skipping the blending and reading steps.

 It is important to note that this is an activity that develops phonemic skills and not code knowledge.
-It can only be done once the pupils have automatic recall of the letters used in the activity, and are developing their blending and segmenting 3-5 sounds in words.
-If they don’t have automatic recall call and some blending skills they are likely to experience cognitive overload.
+It can only be done once the pupils have automatic recall of the letters used in the activity, and are developing their blending and segmenting skills for words with 3–5 sounds.
+If they don’t have automatic recall, and some blending skills, they are likely to experience cognitive overload.

 How to write your own word chain